lucasvtiradentes/twitch-notifier/README.md

   <div>
     <br>
     <p>Go to the <a href="">google apps script</a> and create a new project by clicking in the button showed in the next image.<br>
-    It would be a good idea to rename the project to something like "gcal-sync".</p>
+    It would be a good idea to rename the project to something like "twitch-notifier".</p>
     <p align="center"><img width="500" src="./.github/images/tutorial/tut2.png" /></p>
   </div>
 </details>

 <details>
-  <summary>3 - setup the gcal-sync on GAS</summary>
+  <summary>3 - setup the twitch-notifier on GAS</summary>
   <div>
     <br>
     <p>Click on the initial file, which is the <b>rectangle-1</b> on the image.</p>
     <p align="center"><img width="500" src="./.github/images/tutorial/tut3.png" /></p>
-    <p>Replace the initial content present in the <b>rectangle-2</b> with the gcal-sync code provided bellow.</p>
+    <p>Replace the initial content present in the <b>rectangle-2</b> with the twitch-notifier code provided bellow.</p>
     <blockquote>
       <p><span>⚠️ Warning</span><br>
        Remember to update the <code>configs</code> object according to your data and needs.</p>